dilyanpalauzov/voltronic-inverter-openhab/README.md

 For the serial communication to work either under Settings → Add-On Management → USB Suggestion Finder must be enabled, or an add-on from the distribution, which utilizes serial communication, must be installed.

 This could be resolved by distributing `.kar` files, but openHAB does not fully utilize `.kar` files.
-That said …

-### Building the Binding

-> mvn package -pl jar

-This skips building the `kar` module and the `.kar` file.

 ## Policy for accepting patches